 The Program Review Committee serves to assure that all academic programs are operating at the uppermost levels of academic quality and are aligned with the mission of the college.
 The scope of the committee's operation ranges from gathering and analyzing information to providing recommendations to the Curriculum Committee with regard to the status of all academic programs of study.
 The committee has no administrative oversight and no financial or liability responsibilities.
 The committee is composed of a minimum of 6 and a maximum of 8 members.
-These members are selected as representatives of their respective areas and include the following: Members from each academic division including Applied Sciences, General Education, and Nursing, Allied Health and Community Services.
+These members are selected as representatives of their respective areas and include members from each academic division including Applied Sciences, General Education, Nursing and Health Professions, and Adult Education.